Camel’s Milk SoapNovember 15, 2017

 - Thyroid Issues

 In fact, a large amount of iodine can shut down the thyroid in ways that make it very difficult to recover.
-In fact, it might not be able to come back properly at all – causing long-term damage to your thyroid’s ability to function.
+In fact, it might not be able to come back properly at all.
+This may cause long-term damage to your thyroid.

 Radioactive Iodine & Time